 treat food poisoning.
 Medicines that stop diarrhea (antidiarrheals) can be

 helpful, but they should not be given to infants or young children.
-You should not take antidiarrheals if you have a high fever or blood in the diarrhea, because they can make your illness worse.
+You shouldn't take antidiarrheals if you have a high fever or have blood in the diarrhea, because they can make your illness worse.

 If you think you are severely dehydrated, you may need to go to the

 You can prevent most cases of food poisoning

 with these simple steps:

 Clean.
 Wash your hands often and always before

 you touch food.
 Keep your knives, cutting boards, and counters clean.
 You can